GoodsChain/backend/memory-bank/activeContext.md

 5. ✅ Implement error handling middleware
 6. ✅ Add structured logging implementation
 7. ✅ Add documentation for API endpoints
-8. All core features from project brief implemented.
-Awaiting new feature requests or refinements.
+8. ✅ All core features from project brief implemented.
+9. ✅ Implemented Car CRUD API as per new request.
+10. Awaiting new feature requests or refinements.

 ## Active Decisions
 1. Using singular table name 'customer' instead of 'customers' in database queries